 West Linn rallies to top Sherwood in 2OT thriller

-The Sherwood High School team thrived on it for most of the contest.
+Sherwood thrived on it for most of the contest.

-But, at the end, West Linn showed it can play some hard-nosed football of its own.
+But at the end, West Linn showed it could play some hard-nosed football of its own.

 And the Lions got a thrilling, hard-fought win to show for it.
 West Linn, after rallying to tie the game in the fourth quarter, came away with a 26-20 double-overtime victory over the Bowmen in a non-league battle played Friday at Sherwood High School.

 "We had to battle back.
 They're a hard-nosed football team that will run it down your throat," said West Linn senior quarterback Ethan Long, who had a touchdown run and a touchdown pass in the contest.
 "It was who had the tougher man card.
 Tonight, we came out on top, but they're a really great team."

 "It was good," said West Linn junior receiver Casey Tawa, who had a 77-yard touchdown reception.
 "It was kind of a struggle going down early, and then, at halftime down 10-7.
 But we battled back in the fourth and came together as a team.
 This was really fun.
 It was a great game and it was good to pull out the win."

 With the victory, the Lions improved to 4-1 on the season.

 "This was super fun," Long said.
 "I'd rather play a game like this than to win 35-7, or something like that.
 It was so fun.
 This is what the sport's about — two teams battling back and forth."

 Sherwood fell to 1-4 on the season with the setback.
 But the Bowmen, who have played a brutal non-league schedule, looked at Friday's game as a possible turning point to the season.